moneerrifai/emma-rifai/content/pages/honors.md

 <!---->

-*   2010-2011: Foreign Language and Area Studies (Flas) Fellowship, University of Washington
+*   2010-2011: Foreign Language and Area Studies (FLAS) Fellowship, University of Washington

 *   2009-2010: Schwartz Fellowship, University of Washington